How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)

 Link To GitHub Repo

-Logging vs Print Statement
+Logging vs Print Statements

-Custom Logger vs Inbuilt Logging Module
+Custom Logger vs Inbuilt Logging

-Built-in logging module doesn’t always cater to specific needs or preferences of different projects.
 That’s where a custom logger comes to the rescue.

 A custom logger gives you more control, allowing you to configure its behavior to suit your specific requirements.